-Kol Kahol is rooted in the traditional liturgy that one might find in an Orthodox, Conservative or Traditional Jewish setting.
+Kol Kahol is rooted in the traditional liturgy that one might find in an Orthodox, Conservative, Reform or Traditional Jewish setting.
 We believe that Jewish liturgical music can expand beyond traditional melodies while maintaining its essence in a traditional prayer structure.

 Our creative process incorporates different approaches and techniques.
 While all of our core band members are rooted in their own idiosyncratic musical styles and approaches, we joyfully approach the challenging process of weaving our stylistic differences into the fabric of new arrangements.
 Together, we strive to highlight each of our individual sources of inspiration into our group's ever-changing and evolving sound.
 At heart, we are all bluegrass musicians, and we center ourselves–and thus our new music—in its natural groove and language.